 Americans are used to paying for medical treatment and services with their insurance.
 If they are become sick or injured they make an appointment with their physician and anticipate paying for these services by presenting their insurance card at check out.

-It’s how the medical system or model works.
-People carry medical insurance so that when they get sick or injured and need to be seen by a doctor, the cost is covered by the insurance company.
+It’s how the medical model and/or system works.
+People carry medical insurance so that when they get sick or injured and need to see a doctor, the cost is covered by the insurance company.
 What people don’t always consider is that the insurance company is driven by a medical treatment model.
 More specifically, the principle of “medical necessity.”

 What is Medical Necessity?

-Without that medical diagnosis, the principle of medical necessity will not be satisfied and payment will not be satisfied.
+Without the medical diagnosis, the principle of medical necessity will not be satisfied and payment will not be approved.

 Medical Necessity and Psychiatric Diagnosis